 - Improve the way in which information is presented

 - Make senior management aware of business intelligence

 The average number of internal sources of information used for decision-making is 5.
 Around half of the respondents also said this number is increasing over time.
 Most companies are dealing with multiple sources of data, which increases the:

 - DIFFICULTY of data analysis

 As data volume, structure and complexity increases so does the need for data management.
 For management to fully use data to inform their decisions – the data needs to be collated and organised into a central database that stores, analyses and visually represents this data in a way that is understandable and beneficial to them.

-If there is anything else you would like to know about GCX Analytics and our Eco-Intelligence Dashboard, please don’t hesitate to ask us a question at email@example.com or give us a call on +27 (0)21 702 4058
+GCX Analytics and our Eco-Intelligence Dashboard assists companies in making sense of their data through the collection, analysis, visualisation and reporting of data.
+If there is anything else you would like to know about our Eco-Intelligence Dashboard, please don’t hesitate to ask us a question at firstname.lastname@example.org or give us a call on +27 (0)21 702 4058